 LT212 Advanced Fiction Writing Workshop

-Seminar Leader: Clare Wigfall

-Email: c.wigfall@berlin.bard.edu
+Module: Producing Literature

-Office Hours: By appointment
+Seminar Leader: Clare Wigfall Email: c.wigfall@berlin.bard.edu Office Hours: By appointment

+Course Description

-With over eighteen years experience of teaching creative writing, British author Clare Wigfall has developed a method that aims to break down the barriers that inhibit so that the creative process can come naturally.
+With almost twenty years experience of teaching creative writing, British author Clare Wigfall has developed a method that aims to break down the barriers that inhibit so that the creative process can come naturally.
 Under her gentle guidance, you will develop a body of new work, learning craft organically through practice and exposure to great writing.
-The carefully structured workshops are a springboard, designed to stimulate ideas and encourage experimentation; one or two might even move off campus - how might a museum prove a source of inspiration, for example?
+The carefullystructured workshops are a springboard, designed to stimulate ideas and encourage experimentation; one or two might even move off campus - how might a museum prove a source of inspiration, for example?
 A park?
 The city we live in?
 Focus will be given to new genres you might not yet have considered, such as fantasy, magic realism, historical fiction, or how you might weave myths and legends into your work.
 Also explored will be the subject of how our own experience can shape our fiction, while also considering the issue of how writing fiction can give us scope to imagine places, times, and experiences we've never encountered in our own lives.
 You have already begun to develop a voice that is uniquely your own, and will take this further now with opportunities to share your work with a group of fellow writers who you can trust to give you invaluable critique.
-Alongside this, the reading element of this course will be key; from writers such as Toni Morrison to Carmen Maria Machado, or Katherine Mansfield to Neil Gaiman, the selected reading will cast the net wide to throw you in to the literary sea, also introducing you to writing about writing from authors such as Zadie Smith and Alexander Chee.
+Alongside this, the reading element of this course will be key; from writers such as Toni Morrison to Carmen Maria Machado, or Katherine Mansfield to Jorge Luis Borges, the selected reading will cast the net wide to throw you in to the literary sea, also introducing you to writing about writing from authors such as Zadie Smith and Alexander Chee.
 With a proven track record of inspiring her students to produce award-winning, publishable writing, Clare will also offer the opportunity to talk about getting published and how to submit work to literary journals.
 Plus, there'll be a chance to share new work with the world at a public reading.
 This class welcomes students who have already taken an introductory fiction workshop, as well as new students with some creative writing experience under their belt.

+Requirements

+Academic Integrity

+Bard College Berlin maintains the highest standards of academic integrity and expects students to adhere to these standards at all times.
+Instances in which students fail to meet